Priyanka4002/National_University_Rank_Predictor/README.md

 # National_University_Rank_Predictor
 The National University Rank Predictor is a Flask-based web application that predicts the rank of a university based on input features like tuition fee and enrollment numbers.
 This application uses a deep learning model trained using TensorFlow/Keras, along with a scaler (loaded via Joblib) to normalize the inputs before prediction.
+The goal is to help students, researchers, or educational bodies get an approximate ranking of a university based on available numeric data.

 ## 🧠 Project Description
 This tool aims to assist: